MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-quarkus-java-app-with-maven-plugin.md

 ## Clean up resources

 When the Azure resources are no longer needed, clean up the resources you deployed by deleting the resource group.
+To do so, use the following steps:

 1. From the Azure portal, select **Resource group** from the menu.